sebw/AAP2-ServiceNow/README.md

 Click New

-Choose "Connect to a thurd party OAuth Provider"
+Choose "Connect to a third party OAuth Provider"

 - Name: AAP
 - Client ID: paste the client ID obtained earlier